kibook/s1kd-tools/s1kd-metadata/README.md

 OPTIONS
 =======

+-0
+Print a null-delimited list of values of the pieces of metadata specified with -n, or all available metadata if -n is not specified.

 -c &lt;file&gt;
 Use &lt;file&gt; to edit metadata files. &lt;file&gt; consists of lines starting with a metadata name, followed by whitespace, followed by the new value for the metadata (the program uses this same format when outputting all metadata if no &lt;name&gt; is specified).